Subhajit-das21/localrepo/README.md

-# This is arepo made from the terminal
+# This is a repo made from the terminal
 ### Author:
 Subhajit Das
+## Some modifications